Articles

 Resumes and other biographical information are optional.

-Timing: The Articles Department is currently open for submissions.
-The best times to send Articles are between February and mid-April and between mid-July and mid-September.
+Timing: The Articles Department not currently accepting submissions.
+We will re-open for submissions in February 2025.
+The best times to send Articles are between February and mid-April and between late July and mid-September.
 We do not actively consider manuscripts over the summer (from late May until mid-July) and will not respond to requests for expedited review during that time.

 Expedited Review Process: We consider expedite requests during the school year, but not over the summer.
 Expedites should be sent through Scholastica only.
 An expedite request should include: the author’s name, e-mail address, and daytime telephone number; the date by which an answer is required; and the name of the journal that has offered publication.
 Although we make every effort to review expedited material, we cannot guarantee a reply given the high volume and rapid turnover of submissions.